What is a Caregiver?

 Pediatric Caregiver Resources

-The American Cancer Society offers several resources for families who are supporting a child with pediatric cancer.
-Resources address difficult topics like coping with the news of a diagnosis, helping siblings adjust to a new environment, and navigating the health care system when caring for a child.
+The American Cancer Society offers several resources for families supporting a pediatric cancer child.
+Resources address difficult topics like coping with the news of a diagnosis, helping siblings adjust to a new environment and navigating the health care system when caring for a child.

 Resources are available below: